robertop/pelet/README.md

 TODO
 -----
+- Create a nice DLL package for this library.
+This is a surprisingly difficult task that may involve re-writing some code because of the way DLLs and <STL> templates work in MSW.
+See this [page] (http://www.unknownroad.com/rtfm/VisualStudio/warningC4251.html) for a bit of background.
 - Build environment: Allow options to use a pre-exisiting installation of the ICU library.
 - PHP 5.4 support (array dereferencing, traits)
 - Namespaces: While are captured by the parser, they are not visible to the caller.